 - If you are school or an educator the advice on our Netsafe Schools site might be more useful.

-- It’s important to seek professional help if intense feelings or behaviours persist.
-Lifeline is available seven days a week.
+- It’s important to seek professional help if intense feelings or behaviours persist, you can contact both Lifeline and Safe to Talk seven days a week.

 If you’re concerned about the immediate safety of you or someone else, please call 111.
 If you want help or expert incident advice, you can contact us.
 Our service is free, non-judgemental and available seven days a week.